RMNCLDYO/grok-ai-toolkit/README.md

 ## 🔒 Error Handling and Safety

-The xAI Toolkit includes robust error handling to help you diagnose and resolve issues quickly.
+The Grok AI Toolkit includes robust error handling to help you diagnose and resolve issues quickly.
 Here are some common error codes and their solutions:

 | HTTP Code | Status | Description | Solution |
 |-----------|--------|-------------|----------|